KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 **Data Storage:** Data should be stored securely in designated locations to prevent loss or unauthorized access.
-Team members are required to store their data on local platforms.
-Local storage should include secure network drives or servers designated by the lab.
-Some team members will be leading new data processing, raw data are required to be stored on both local and cloud storage.
+Team members are required to store their data on approved local platforms, including secure network drives or servers designated by the lab.
+Some team members will lead new data-processing efforts; in these cases, raw data must be stored in both local and cloud storage.

 **Data Backup:** Regular and automated data backups are mandatory to safeguard against data loss.
 Team members must ensure that data backups